YURUI'S FAVOURITES

 The Tail End - Wait But Why

-The Egg - Andy Weir (An epic story with a great moral - treat everyone as if they were all reincarnations of you, all of a common conscience).
+The Egg - Andy Weir (prime matter - all of a common conscience).

 Philosophy Has Lost Its Way - More To That